riconaranjo/iOS-Curriculum/Workshop 3/Workshop 3.md

 ### Player Turn Label

 Let's create a label so we can she the players who's turn it is.
-It's simply going to be a text label saying "Player X's Turn" or "Player O's Turn".
+It's simply going to be a text label saying "X Player's Turn" or "O Player's Turn".
 We'll also have it say the winner or draw game.

+Add a **label** from the object library and drag it above our grid.
+Give it the following **constraints**:

+- 80 on the bottom
+- centred horizontally

+Change the **font size** to 24 and change the default text to say **X Player's Turn**.

 ## Main Initial Screen